open-component-model/ocm-website/content/en/docs/controller-reference/api-reference/replication-controller.md

 (<em>Appears on:</em>
 <a href="#delivery.ocm.software/v1alpha1.ComponentSubscription">ComponentSubscription</a>)
 </p>
-<p>ComponentSubscriptionSpec defines the desired state of ComponentSubscription</p>
+<p>ComponentSubscriptionSpec defines the desired state of ComponentSubscription.
+It specifies
+the parameters that the replication controller will use to replicate a desired Component from a source OCM repository to a destination OCM repository.</p>
 <div class="md-typeset__scrollwrap">
 <div class="md-typeset__table">
 <table>